HIS 215: MODERN EUROPE I

 a) Video: "Galileo's Battle For The Heavens" (NOVA, PBS, 2002, 120 minutes)

-c) Lecture: Of Sun Kings And Enlightenment (1)
+b) Lecture: Of Sun Kings And The Enlightenment

 Robert Darnton, "Workers Revolt: The Great Cat Massacre Of The Rue Saint-Severin" (1984).

-Viewing Assignment: [Watch at least two of the following]
+Optional Viewing Assignment: [Watch at least one of the following]

 "Power Of Knowledge," Episode 1, Heroes Of The Enlightenment, BBC Worldwide, 2011 (52 minutes).